How does the application process work?

 What is Goodwin Connections?

 Goodwin Connections is a Seattle-based nonprofit funded by private foundations and donors that believe in our mission and want to see you and your kiddo succeed!
 We are not like the WA Department of Children Youth and Families, or a city organization, since those are publicly funded.
-We fundraise and write grants to support the Family Connections Program, which offers childcare assistance and other benefits to parents enrolled in a full-time degree program .
+We fundraise and write grants to support the Family Connections Program and the Student Parent Success Program which offer benefits to assist parents enrolled in a degree program.

 What are the program requirements?